maximmashkov1/anaglyph-tool/README.md

 It's not perfectly accurate but it does create a solid impression of 3d.
 The depth model is surprisingly temporally consistent.

 ![Output video example](./output.gif)
+The gif looks all messed up on preview for some reason
 ![Output video example](./output.png)

 ### Installation: